gazpachu/joanmira/pages/blog/2016-01-20---tutorial-build-a-weather-app-with-react/index.md

 * The weather icons CSS file
 * The compiled JS file

-I personally prefer to load fonts using `<link>` rather than a `<script>` tag, but for the sake of simplicity, we will go with this method this time.
+I prefer to load fonts using `<link>` rather than a `<script>` tag, but for the sake of simplicity, we will go with this method this time.

 ```html
 <html>